 We offer a powerful, insightful and practical course to support senior level women leaders who want to improve their (self-)leadership, follow their purpose and create impact.

 The programme will be conducted in English.
-Our approach is grounded in theory (Robert Kegan, Ronald Heifetz and Kurt Fischer, Harvard University) but thoroughly experiential and applicable across a wide range of cultural contexts.
+Our approach is grounded in adult development and leadership (Robert Kegan, Kurt Fischer and Ronald Heifetz, Harvard University) yet thoroughly experiential and applicable across a wide range of cultural contexts.
 The focus is on two fundamental aspects of effective leadership.
-Firstly, participants are taught how to identify and integrate their individual hidden patterns and reactive tendencies underlying their unconscious automatic biases and assumptions.
-These limitations tend to hamper the success and positive impact of their leadership.

-Secondly, adaptive skills in leadership decision-making are built and strengthened.
-This allows participants to follow their own tailored learning and development trajectory and to handle complexity, ambiguity and real life decision making with greater ease and mastery.
-Participants learn to manage work situations they previously felt trapped in.
+In combination, this allows participants to follow their own tailored learning and development trajectory and to handle complexity, ambiguity, and real life decision making with greater ease and mastery.
+Participants learn to manage work situations where they previously felt trapped effectively.

-This is a journey in transformative leadership with the following features:
+This is a transformative journey towards effective leadership with the following features:

-- An online component before the onsite course: comprising a cutting-edge online assessment focusing on leadership decision making skills (Lectica’s Leadership Decision Making Assessment) and personalized debrief with the trainers (including the development of an individualized learning goals);
+- A personalized debrief with the trainers (including the development of individualized learning goals);

-- A five-day intensive on-site course focussing on:
+- A five-day intensive on-site course focusing on:

 - Turning reactive tendencies into creative ones;